Highlights Of The Program

 terranets bw GmbH

-• Current plans for Baden-Württemberg’s hydrogen infrastructure, with a focus on the Core Net rollout
+• Outlining current plans for Baden-Württemberg’s hydrogen infrastructure, with a focus on the Core Network rollout

-• Key barriers, such as weak investment conditions and competing priorities across H₂, CCS, and CO₂ networks
+• Identifying key barriers, such as weak investment conditions and competing priorities across H2, CCS, and CO₂ networks

-• Emphasising what would help unlock progress, including clearer commitments and workable finance models
+• Emphasising the enabling factors for unlocking progress, including clearer policy commitments and workable finance models

 11:55 - 12:00